-Thus, if a machine is based on lightweight fabrics with a range of fabrics up to 120 g/m, the machine may be fitted with 6 injectors, which may have a maximum pressure of 150 bar.
+Thus, if a machine is based on lightweight fabrics with a range of fabrics up to $120 \text{ g/m}^2$ , the machine may be fitted with 6 injectors, which may have a maximum pressure of 150 bar.
 It is important to remember that too much pressure can destroy the web or batt uniformity, or cause too much fiber loss.
 The choice of the injector strip specification will then give the required flow rate for the injector, and added with the other injectors on the line at full throttle, will determine the pump and motor specifications as well as the flow requirements for the filtration plant.
 This simple scenario is further complicated should the customer desire to aperture the fabrics (normally done on fabrics less than 60 g/m), as the flow rates for aperturing are much higher, as the elevated flow rates help to move the fibers from the knuckled points on the conveying apron.
 In essence, when aperturing, the high flow rates move the fibers from the intersection of the warp and weft intersections, which is where the "knuckle" of the apron is located.
 The concept of aperturing is not necessarily to bond the fibers by high energy, but rather to wash (flood) the fibers with high flow rates off the knuckle on the aperturing wire (apron).
 Thus the energy is low, 120-130 bar, but the flow rates are high.

 In fact, a machine which manufacturers both standard Spunlaced fabrics and aperatured fabrics may have 5-6 injectors, and when processing standard fabrics will employ all of the injectors, whilst one of the injectors may be idle in the production of aperatured fabrics.
 The purpose to idle an injector for aperatured fabrics is two fold, one reason is the production of aperatured fabrics requires that the fabric be stable prior to the aperture injectors, but the fibers must also have the ability to move away from the knuckle of the wire under the water flow and pressure in the aperture zone.
-This means that all of the injectors available may not be needed, in that sufficient strength and cohesiveness of the fabric are obtained with fewer injectors.
+This means that all of the injectors.
 When aperatured fabrics are made, it is important not to create a fabric which is too strong, and therefore prevents the migration of fibers during the aperturing phase.